evanbenjamin/Current-Previous-Projects/README.md

 The projects featured here are assignments from my algorithms class.
-The assignments are in each folder and the solutions I came up with are in the folders as well.
+The assignments are listed under the assignments pdf and the folders are the solutions I came up with using java.
 There is also a machine learning project listed as well that categorizes 10 different animals.